Naenaedadader/Image-regression/README.md

 Fourth find learning rate then see the result.

-Finally using OpenCV to verify the modle.
+Finally using new example which was created from OpenCV to verify the modle's result.